-- Explains the procedures and introduces the participants. - Is responsible for maintaining an orderly, fair, impartial and respectful Hearing. - Conducts the hearing according to the hearing script. - Has broad authority to respond to disruptive behavior, including adjourning the Hearing or excluding any offending individual. - Will determine the method for questioning at the Hearing.
-The methods of cross examination questioning may include, but are not limited to, in-person, via speaker telephone, via video conferencing, or other methods identified by the Decision Maker that enables real time questioning. - Will answer all questions of procedure and may consult with the hearing facilitator. - Will allow witnesses who have relevant information to appear at a portion of the hearing in order to respond to specific questions from the Decision Maker and the Parties and will then be excused. - Will determine if any witness(es) should be recalled.
+- explains the procedures and introduces the participants. - is responsible for maintaining an orderly, fair, impartial and respectful Hearing. - conducts the hearing according to the hearing script. - has broad authority to respond to disruptive behavior, including adjourning the Hearing or excluding any offending individual. - will determine the method for questioning at the Hearing.
+The methods of cross examination questioning may include, but are not limited to, in-person, via speaker telephone, via video conferencing, or other methods identified by the Decision Maker that enables real time questioning. - will answer all questions of procedure and may consult with the hearing facilitator. - will allow witnesses who have relevant information to appear at a portion of the hearing in order to respond to specific questions from the Decision Maker and the Parties and will then be excused.